Jim-ZhenXue/acml-2016-website/pages/authors/call-for-papers.rst

 Submission
 ----------

-This year we are running **two technical tracks**: Authors may submit either to the **conference track**, for which the proceedings will be published as a volume of Journal of Machine Learning Research (JMLR): Workshop and Conference Proceedings series, or to the **journal track** for which accepted papers will appear in a special issue of the Springer journal Machine Learning.
+This year we are running **two publication tracks**: Authors may submit either to the **conference track**, for which the proceedings will be published as a volume of Journal of Machine Learning Research (JMLR): `Workshop and Conference Proceedings <http://jmlr.csail.mit.edu/proceedings/>`__ series, or to the **journal track** for which accepted papers will appear in a special issue of the `Springer journal Machine Learning <http://www.springer.com/computer/ai/journal/10994>`__.

 **Please note that submission arrangements for the two tracks are different.**